-DIAGNOSIS: The subgenus Sahulotrigona is distinctive among species of Heterotrigona for the combination of a basal propodeal area that is largely glabrous (Fig. 5), the basal vein (1M) postfurcal (Fig. 7), and the upper glabrate zone of the metatibial inner surface narrower than the raised keirotrichiate zone (Figs. 9, 10).
-The subgenus includes the most easterly of the known species of Heterotrigona and is most similar to the subgenera Platytrigona and Sundatrigona, all three subgenera possessing a narrow glabrate zone.
+DIAGNOSIS: The subgenus Sahulotrigona is distinctive among species of Heterotrigona for the combination of a basal propodeal area that is largely glabrous (Fig. 5), the basal vein (1M) postfurcal (i.e., distad 1cu-a) (Fig. 7), and the posterior glabrate zone of the metatibial inner surface narrower than the raised keirotrichiate zone (Figs. 9, 10).
+The subgenus includes the most easterly of the known species of Heterotrigona and is most similar to the subgenera Platytrigona and Sundatrigona, all three subgenera possessing a narrow glabrate to subglabrate zone on the posterior border of the inner surface of the metatibia.
 From the former, Sahulotrigona can be readily distinguished by the largely glabrous basal area of the propodeum, while both subgenera share a postfurcal basal vein (albeit in some Platytrigona the basal vein is confluent with 1cu-a).
 Species of Platytrigona are also larger than those of Sahulotrigona, the latter more closely approximate the smaller proportions of Sundatrigona.
-From the latter subgenus, Sahulotrigona can be distinguished by the postfurcal basal vein (antefurcal in Sundatrigona), longer scape which is about as long as the torulocellar distance (scape distinctly shorter than torulocellar distance in Sundatrigona), and the gena about as wide as compound eye in profile (gena narrower than compound eye in profile in Sundatrigona).
+From the latter subgenus,